MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/end-user-update-notifications-for-office-365-proplus.md

 If you don't want your users to see these types of notifications, you can [use Group Policy to hide the notifications](configure-update-settings-for-office-365-proplus.md).

-## Notifications your users see when you set an update deadline for Office 365 ProPlus
+## Notifications your users see when you set an update deadline for Microsoft 365 Apps
 <a name="Deadline"> </a>

 To make sure that your users apply updates to Microsoft 365 Apps, you can [configure a deadline](configure-update-settings-for-office-365-proplus.md).
 The deadline specifies a date and time by when the updates must be applied.
 If the updates aren't applied by the deadline, Office automatically closes any open Office programs and applies the updates.